Lunite/get-webapp/content/root/promo.md

 ---
 image_hero: banner4.jpg
-hero_title: Win solar for your home for FREE
-hero_subtitle: Go green this summer and be in for a chance to win a FREE solar PV system
+hero_title: Go green and save money this summer at a reduced price
+hero_subtitle: ⠀
 title: How does it work?
 date:
 show_quote_block: true
 seo:
-  title: July promotion
+  title: Promotion
-  description: July promotion
+  description: Promotion
-  keywords: July promotion
+  keywords: Promotion
 ---
-Book your installation to be in for a chance to win your system completely FREE.
-For every 30 customers we will randomly draw one lucky winner to receive their system and installation completely free and a refund on their first stage payment.
+Green Energy Together would like to make you a special offer — a complete solar package for your home at a discount price.

 ![solar panels](/img/shutterstock.jpg "Solar Panels")

-# Don’t compromise
+# What are we offering?

 Your home deserves a solar installer with the highest level of care, quality and experience.
 Our large sales volume means we can provide the latest and most effective solar technology at the best price in the market, all without compromising on quality and service.

+### It's the perfect time to switch to solar

+Switching your home to solar power is a no-brainer.
+Not only are you slashing your carbon footprint and doing your bit to combat climate change, but you're slashing your energy bills at the same time.
+The system we're offering could save you up to £450 a year.

+Not only that — for this summer, we're offering you all that for just £4,999.99, a substantial discount on our normal price and an even bigger saving on the prices you'd be charged by most of our competitors.
+It's the perfect opportunity to go green and save money in one go.
 Find out more about our comprehensive[ **warranties and aftercare** ](https://www.get-uk.com/products-warranties)packages and join the solar revolution.

 ### It all starts with a quote